 City Sidewalk Defects & Pedestrian Accidents

 A trip and fall on a sidewalk because of a defect is never just your fault.
 It is always the responsibility of the party in charge of maintaining that sidewalk and as a result, you are entitled to compensation for any injuries you may have sustained.
 Don’t hesitate to reach out to an Orlando personal injury attorney about counsel and how you can begin a case against the responsible party.
-Contact Payer Law Group for more information.
+Contact Payer Law for more information.

 How a sidewalk defect can cause a pedestrian accident

 A number of things can cause a pedestrian accident so it is no surprise that pedestrian accidents are so frequent.
 Anything as simple as an uneven segment, where a piece of sidewalk is unevenly laid against another piece, can cause a trip and fall.
 In fact, even when tree roots are left to grow uncontrolled, the tree roots can cause damage to the sidewalk through cracking and cause accidents.
 Other things can cause sidewalks to crack, such as disintegration, or exposed infrastructure that should be covered.
 All these things are the responsibility of the sidewalk owner to maintain and as a result it is their responsibility if anything happens.

 While it could be argued that it is your responsibility to pay attention to your surroundings, this is not always the case with every circumstance.
 If something were to happen to a child or a disabled person due to a poorly maintained sidewalk, the argument that they should’ve just watched out is insensitive.
 For this reason, you should not accept this type of excuse if it is presented to you.
 Consulting a lawyer can help you prepare yourself against this kind of negative response.

 Trip and fall claims